 A teacher, coach or club volunteer may have regular contact with young people and be an important link in identifying cases where protection is needed.
-All suspected cases of poor practice, neglect or alleged abuse should be reported following the guidelines in this document.
-When a person enters a club having been subjected to neglect or abuse outside the sporting environment, sport can play a crucial role in improving the person's self-esteem.
+All suspected cases of poor practice, or alleged abuse should be reported following the guidelines in this document.
+When a person enters a club having been subjected to abuse outside the sporting environment, sport can play a crucial role in improving the person's self-esteem.
 In such instances the club must work with the appropriate agencies to ensure the young person receives the required support.

-All personnel should be encouraged to demonstrate exemplary behaviour in order to protect young people and to protect themselves from allegations.
-The relevant sections of the Basketball England Code of Ethics and Conduct should be studied.
-In addition, the following arecommon sense examples of good practice and how to create a positive culture when working inbasketball:
+All personnel should be encouraged to demonstrate exemplary behaviour to protect young people and to protect themselves from allegations.
+The relevant sections of the Basketball England Safeguarding Regulations and Code of Ethics and Conduct should be studied.
+In addition, the following are common sense examples of good practice and how to create a positive culture when working in basketball:

-- Always putting the welfare of each young person first, before winning or achieving goals. - Always working in an open environment (e.g. avoiding private or unobserved situations and encouraging an open environment with no secrets). - Building balanced relationships based on mutual trust which empowers young people toshare in the decision-making process. - Making sport fun, enjoyable and promoting fair play. - Giving enthusiastic and constructive feedback rather than negative criticism. - Treating all young people equally and with respect and dignity. - Maintaining a safe and appropriate distance both emotionally and physically (e.g. it is not appropriate for an adult to have an intimate relationship with a young person or vulnerable adult or to share a room with them). - Keeping up to date with the technical skills, qualifications and insurance in sport. - Ensuring that if mixed teams are taken away, they should always be accompanied by male and female staff and sited where possible in different accommodation or on different floors within the accommodation. - Ensuring that at tournaments or residential events, adults should not enter children's rooms or invite children into their rooms unless in an emergency.
+- Always putting the welfare of each young person first, before winning or achieving goals. - Always working in an open environment (e.g. avoiding private or unobserved situations and encouraging an open environment with no secrets). - Building balanced relationships based on mutual trust which empowers young people to share in the decision-making process. - Making sport fun, enjoyable and promoting fair play. - Giving enthusiastic and constructive feedback rather than negative criticism. - Treating all young people equally and with respect and dignity. - Maintaining a safe and appropriate distance both emotionally and physically (e.g. it is not appropriate for an adult to have an intimate relationship with a young person or vulnerable adult or to share a room with them). - Keeping up to date with the technical skills, qualifications and insurance in sport. - Ensuring that if mixed teams are taken away, they should always be accompanied by male and female staff and sited where possible in different accommodation or on different floors within the accommodation. - Ensuring that at tournaments or residential events, adults should not enter children's rooms or invite children into their rooms unless in an emergency.
 If an adult is working in a supervisory capacity, they should only enter children's rooms when accompanied by another adult.
-A written account should be kept of the reasons for doing so. - Being an excellent role model this includes not smoking or drinking alcohol whilst supervising children and promoting a healthy diet. - Recognising the developmental needs and capacity of children avoiding excessive

-- training or competition and not pushing them against their will. - Securing parental consent in writing to act in loco parentis, if the need arises to give permission for the administration of emergency first aid and/or other medical treatment. - Keeping a written record of any injury that occurs, along with the details of any treatmentgiven, which is then reported to the parents at the first opportunity.
+A written account should be kept of the reasons for doing so. - Being an excellent role model this includes not smoking or drinking alcohol whilst supervising children and promoting a healthy diet. - Recognising the developmental needs and capacity of children avoiding excessive training or competition and not pushing them against their will. - Securing parental consent in writing to act in loco parentis, if the need arises to give permission for the administration of emergency first aid and/or other medical treatment. - Keeping a written record of any injury that occurs, along with the details of any treatment given, which is then reported to the parents at the first opportunity. - Not subjected to verbal or racial abuse from any source, especially from the bench and spectator gallery, including references to height, weight etc. - Not subjected to bullying, threats or undue pressure from any source.